byterubpay/byterub-site/_posts/2018-04-28-logs-for-the-Community-meeting-held-on-2018-04-28.md

 **\<midipoet>** great thanks!
 **\<midipoet>** I am going to try and keep this relatively short, but am open to any follow on questions through here, through email, or through reddit (same username).
 **\<midipoet>** I am currently involved in an academic research project.
 Its concern is Privacy, and more specifically, perspectives of privacy within blockchain.
-**\<midipoet>** I have proposed to use the Monero community to gather qualitative data (through semi-structured anonymous interviews - probably over some text based platform).
+**\<midipoet>** I have proposed to use the ByteRub community to gather qualitative data (through semi-structured anonymous interviews - probably over some text based platform).
 This is mainly because a number of key groups can be found here (users, cryptographers, protocol designers), and i know this community, and some know me.
 **\<endogenic>** midipoet: what field of academia? sociology sort of thing?
 **\<midipoet>** Information Science
 **\<midipoet>** Researching emerging financial technology